-- Exceeds Standard (substantially exceeds requirement of standard) - V Meets Standard (substantial compliance; complies in all material ways with the standard for the securely retained.
-The agency makes all aggregated sexual abuse data, from facilities under its direct control, readily available to the public at least annually through its website once complete.
+- □ Exceeds Standard (substantially exceeds requirement of standard) - ✓ Meets Standard (substantial compliance; complies in all material ways with the standard for the securely retained.
+The agency makes all aggregated sexual abuse data, from facilities under its direct control, readily available to the public at least annually through its website.
+The auditor thoroughly reviewed the newly updated agency website, www.djs.wv.gov, and was impressed with the sections addressing the Prison Rape Elimination Act.
 Before making aggregated sexual abuse data publicly available, the agency removes all personal identifiers.
 The agency maintains sexual abuse data collected for at least 10 years after the date of the initial collection.